-SBHE Policy Manual, Section 820.2e4
+SBHE Policy Manual, Section 820.3

-The North Dakota State Board of Higher Education encourages its employees to pursue a program of continuing education.
+The North Dakota State Board of Higher Education encourages the employees within the North Dakota University System to pursue a program of continuing education.

 For courses taken at the request of the employee, institutions shall waive or provide tuition assistance for benefited employees, limited to three approved for-credit undergraduate or graduate courses during each calendar year, in any combination of subsections 1 and 2 as follows:

-For courses taken at the campus of employee regardless of delivery type: 100% tuition and
+For courses taken at the campus of employment regardless of delivery type: 100% tuition and

 fee waiver is provided, with the exception of the CND, NDSA, program and course fees which shall be paid by the employee.